DZD-eV-Diabetes-Research/dict2graph/README.md

 ![](dict2graph_docs/img/readme_basic_example_trans.png "Result example 1")

- There are a lot of more powerful [`Transformator`s](https://dzd-ev.github.io/dict2graph-docs/list_generic_transformer) and you can even [make your own](https://dzd-ev.github.io/dict2graph-docs/diy_transformer/) 🚀!
+ There are a lot of more powerful [`Transformer`s](https://dzd-ev.github.io/dict2graph-docs/list_generic_transformer) and you can even [make your own](https://dzd-ev.github.io/dict2graph-docs/diy_transformer/) 🚀!
- Have a deeper look into the docs to [learn more how Transformators work](https://dzd-ev.github.io/dict2graph-docs/use_transformers/).
+ Have a deeper look into the docs to [learn more how Transformers work](https://dzd-ev.github.io/dict2graph-docs/use_transformers/).